Baucau Airport: 1946–1975

 The airport was built by the colonial administration of the then Portuguese Timor in the aftermath of World War II.
 Construction began in 1946, and for the most part was carried out manually, with thousands of Timorese preparing the runway by hand.

 The then Australian consul to the colony, Charles Eaton, who took up his post in January 1946, was a retired officer of the Royal Australian Air Force (RAAF).
-He had been involved in RAAF bombing of Timor during the war.
+He had been involved in the RAAF bombing of Timor during the war.
 While serving as consul, he became an unofficial advisor to the colony on civil aviation matters.
 Soon after his arrival, the Governor, Óscar Freire de Vasconcelos Ruas, asked him to inspect the proposed site of the airport.
-On a subsequent visit to Australia, he personally lobbied the Chief of Air Staff and Director of Aviation of the RAAF to ensure that the airport was equipped with the best available technology.
+On a subsequent visit to Australia, he lobbied the Chief of Air Staff and Director of Aviation of the RAAF to ensure that the airport was equipped with the best available technology.

 In May 1947, the airport was opened.
 The persons invited to the opening ceremony included Resident C.W.
 Schuller, the head of the colonial administration in Dutch (West) Timor.
 He noted that Baucau was clearly designed as an international airport and rival to Penfui Airport in Kupang, Dutch Timor, which was then a staging post on flights between Australia and Java, but not yet officially an international facility.
-In late 1947, Ruas told Schuller that Lockheed Constellation aircraft operating the Darwin–Singapore–Hong Kong route were expected to stopover in Baucau from 1 January 1948.
+In late 1947, Ruas told Schuller that Lockheed Constellation aircraft operating the Darwin–Singapore–Hong Kong route were expected to stop in Baucau from 1 January 1948.

 As of March 1948, no such stopovers had occurred, but plans for a Sydney–Darwin–Baucau–Shanghai–Hong Kong route were said by Schuller to be 'getting stronger'.
 Schuller also noted that local airline Transportes Aéreos de Timor (TAT) was expected soon to start flying Douglas DC-3 or Lockheed Hudson aircraft.
 However, subsequent reports by Dutch officials in 1948 and 1949 commented that at that time nothing had come of any of these plans.

 Eventually, international flights did start serving Baucau Airport.
 During the rest of the Portuguese colonial era, the airport was the colony's main airfield.
 As of 1960, TAT was operating international flights between Baucau and Darwin, using small de Havilland airliners: either a Dove or a Heron.
 On 26 January 1960, the Heron flying one of these services crashed into the Timor Sea.
 In 1963, work on adapting the runway to make it capable of handling Boeing 707s was completed, although the airport was still not equipped with an instrument landing system.